nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 * Authentication
    User authentication via one or several LDAP or Active Directory servers.
-   (See `User Authentication with LDAP`_  for information on configuring ownCloud to use LDAP and AD.)
+   (See `User Authentication with LDAP`_  for information on configuring Nextcloud to use LDAP and AD.)

 * LDAP
    Read-only slaves should be deployed on every application server for